FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 - In a predicate context, cease VM execution and return `false`.
 - In other contexts, revert (described below).

-On a non-predicate panic, append a receipt to the list of receipts, modifying `tx.receiptsRoot`:
+On a non-predicate panic, append a receipt to the list of receipts:

 | name   | type          | description                                                               |
 |--------|---------------|---------------------------------------------------------------------------|